 Besides, don’t you find the antiseptic lights in galleries and museums to be annoying?
 So much (too much!) gallery light just washes out art, and makes it static and sterile.
 I refuse to participate in that nonsense.
 Light is such a huge part of any piece of art, why leave it to others to decide how your work is revealed?
 Your own light can be revealing.
 Reveal your own light.
 See what forces you can bring down to land in your life.

 Growing up, I loved the science fiction of writers like Ray Bradbury and Kurt Vonnegut.
-Disappointed the tired tropes of science fiction, that endlessly recycle tropes building on violence, dystopian futures, armageddon, space wars, militarism, and other fear-based narratives, I am constructing my own science fiction epic, Pupazzo Universo, that builds on the foundation of real science and the notion that love is the most powerful force in the universe.
-Spoiler alert – Love wins on an Intergalactic scale – don’t let the fear mongers convince you otherwise.
+Disappointed in the tired themes of more modern science fiction that endlessly recycle tropes built on violence, dystopian futures, armageddon, space wars, militarism, and other fear-based narratives, I am constructing my own science fiction epic, Pupazzo Universo, that builds on the foundation of real science and the notion that love is the most powerful force in the universe.
+Spoiler alert: Love wins on an Intergalactic scale – don’t let the fear mongers convince you otherwise.

 Click here to view some of this work in my archives.